blockchainsllc/in3-docs/docs/api-java.md

 ```
 ### Using the API

-Incubed also offers a API for getting Information directly in a structured way.
+in3 also offers a API for getting Information directly in a structured way.

 #### Reading Blocks